Jollywatt/typst-fletcher/docs/manual.typ

 Diagrams are laid out on a flexible coordinate grid.
 When a node is placed, the rows and columns grow to accommodate the node's size, like a table.
-See the #fn-link("diagram()") parameters for more control: `node-size` is the minimum row and column width, and `spacing` is the gutter between rows and columns, respectively.
+See the `diagram()` parameters for more control: `node-size` is the minimum row and column width, and `spacing` is the gutter between rows and columns, respectively.

 Elastic coordinates can be demonstrated more clearly with a debug grid and no spacing.